ahmohbati/SecOn/Installation.md

 If you have a new machine with UEFI, please see: https://help.ubuntu.com/community/UEFI

+### Language
+Please note that we only support the English language at this time.

 ### Choose your Installation Guide ###
 We have different Installation Guides to cover various use cases.
 Please choose the appropriate Installation Guide for your use case.